cisco-ce/jsxapi/README.md

 Questions about the xAPI, integrations and customizations?
-Using [Webex Teams](https://www.webex.com/team-collaboration.html) join the xAPI Devs Spark Space community for realtime support by [clicking this link](https://eurl.io/#rkp76XDrG) and entering your Webex Teams-registered e-mail address at the prompt.
+Using [Webex Teams](https://www.webex.com/team-collaboration.html) join the xAPI Devs space community for realtime support by [clicking this link](https://eurl.io/#rkp76XDrG) and entering your Webex Teams-registered e-mail address at the prompt.

 ## Development & Contribution